hbc/HBC_master/training/index.md

 *[The application process is now open](http://tinyurl.com/ngs-course-fall-2016) for an 8-day in-depth NGS Data Analysis Course focused on RNA Sequencing!
 Go to [http://tinyurl.com/ngs-course-fall-2016](http://tinyurl.com/ngs-course-fall-2016) for more information and a link to the pre-registration page.*

-#### For HSCI researchers only

-* **September 8th and 9th: *Introduction to R***

-	This 2-day hands-on workshop will introduce participants to using R and RStudio.
-After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

-	** *Registration Closed!* **

 #### For HMS (quad) and HNDC researchers only

 * **September 29th and 30th: *Introduction to R***